Infant Respiratory Device

 Flow Visualization, Design & Testing, Prototyping

-Flometrics designed a Nasal Continuous Positive Airway Pressure (NCPAP) device for Cardinal Health to help premature and sick infants breathe.
-The device keeps the baby’s lungs inflated as the inhale and exhale.
+Flometrics designed a Nasal Continuous Positive Airway Pressure (NCPAP) ventilator for Cardinal Health to help premature and sick infants breathe.
+The ventilator keeps the baby’s lungs inflated as the inhale and exhale.
 It must keep a positive pressure in the lungs while allowing the baby to breathe easily, i.e the “work of breathing” must be minimized.
-The device must also be small and lightweight.
+The ventilator must also be small and lightweight.
 The photo at right shows a prototype that we designed and built.

 We used flow visualization with laser sheet light and fluorescent particles in water to determine the optimum placement of the jets and other features in the device.
 The flow visualization was conducted in water with the scale adjusted to match Reynolds number.